 Welcome!
-Please scroll down for latest post and feel free to browse through the site’s pages which feature book reviews, samples of fiction and miscellany.
+Please scroll down for latest post below my bio, and feel free to browse through the site’s pages which feature book reviews, samples of fiction and miscellany.

 This blog has been a work in progress since early 2010.
 Nearly 130,000 overall views and counting.
 Here is a wonderful compliment from a friend and blog follower: “Your creative gifts, your activism, and your sharp intellect make this world a better, more transparent, more honest, beautiful place.”